watson-developer-cloud/image-analysis/README.md

 ## Running locally
   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/) so you will have to download and install them as part of the steps below.

-Explain how to clone the git repo they get with the deploy to bluemix button.

 1. Copy the credentials from your `visual-recognition` and `text-to-speech` service in Bluemix to `vr.js` and `tts.js`, you can see the credentials by going to bluemix.net.

 2. Install [Node.js](http://nodejs.org/)